USDA-ARS-GBRU/MicroMPN_data-files/README.md

      2.2) Subfolder: R_analysis

-     This folder contains two files.The R script computes a Pearson correlation, a linear regression, a Bland Altman analysis, and Fisher's F-test.
+     This folder contains two files, an R script and an input file.
+The R script computes a Pearson correlation, a linear regression, a Bland Altman analysis, and Fisher's F-test          using CFU and MPN data.

-         R_script - 'backup_R_corr_regre_BA_ftest_bio1_mpn"
+         R_script - 'backup_R_corr_regre_BA_ftest_bio1_mpn.txt'

-         R_input_file - 'limitdetection_bio1'
+         R_input_file - 'limitdetection_bio1.csv'

       2.3) Subfolder: Excel_spreadsheet

-      This folder contains a single file with all of the plots.
+      This folder contains a single file with all of the plots for soil-only microcosms.
+Both MPN and MPN adjusted data were analyzed in R.

       2.4) Subfolder: SpectraMax_output_to_column_format

-      This folder contains a python script which converts RFU microplate data in a table format (Output of SpectraMax M3) to column format.
-Users can then import the output into             MicroMPn for MPN calculations.
+      This folder contains a python script which converts RFU microplate data (output of SpectraMax M3) to a column format.
+Users can then import the output file into MicroMPN               for MPN calculations.

         python_script - 'three_col_updated.py'